 I’d say more business knowledge for creatives?
 Understanding how to price projects and, most notably, how to ask clients for those rates would do a lot for the creative industries overall.
 I feel like creative professions still undervalue their impact on businesses and society.
 I also catch myself undervaluing my personal work again and again.
 If the economic literacy of people in creative professions could be improved through education, it could help reduce a lot of financial stress connected to creative work.
 But, unfortunately, it wouldn’t solve the problem of questioning or doubting your work.

-Tobias Rechsteiner will present Grilli Type at Forward Festival Vienna.
-Get your festival or livestream ticket now!
+Tobias Rechsteiner will present Grilli Type at Forward Online Festival.
+Get your ticket now!